ah-cog/palette/README.md

 on [Scipy Lecture Notes](http://www.scipy-lectures.org/index.html).

-**Pitch_Classifier.py** detects the pitch and pitch duration, stores the start time of detected pitch, and records the confidence of
+**Pitch_Classifier.py** detects the pitch and pitch duration, stores the start time of detected pitch, and records the confidence of each detection.
-of each detection.
 It depends on [Aubio](https://aubio.org/) for pitch level and duration extraction and [MIDO](https://mido.readthedocs.io/) for synthesizing MIDI files.

 **Pitch_To_MIDI.py** generates a MIDI file (.mid) for the text file of pitches, etc. produced by Pitch_Classifier.py.

-To convert run it:
+Usage example:

 ```
 python Pitch_To_MIDI.py ./Content/minsky/clips/44.wav